 As an Azure beginner, such big Azure terms as data factory and enterprise data store seem overwhelming to me.
 They look much more complicated than Az copy command or Azure storage.
 I need time to learn.

-Do you need the efforts of an ETL programmer if you want to copy data directly from Life/J to Azure?
+Will you need the efforts of an ETL programmer if you want to copy data directly from Life/J to Azure?
 Could you assign the ETL programmer?

 This approach also generates huge dependencies, resulting in a further delayed project schedule.
 Your team needs to get specific requirements to start the work.
 The POC on the application side cannot really start if the data is not ready.

-By the way, how many days may you need to complete the job using this approach after you get all the required information?
+By the way, how many days are you likely to need to complete the job using this approach after you get all the required information?

 Data Transfer Solutions